agouliel/agouliel/README.md

 ### Hi there 👋

 I am a Senior Software Engineer living in Greece.
 My current company is Ionia Management.

-Previously I have been employed by: Intralot, Athens Stock Exchange, Info-Quest, Intrasoft International
+Previously I have been employed by: Intralot, Athens Stock Exchange, Info-Quest, and Intrasoft International.

 Education:

-National Technical University of Athens - Electrical and Computer Engineering

-Carnegie Mellon University USA - MSc in Information Networking
+National Technical University of Athens - Electrical and Computer Engineering Carnegie Mellon University USA - MSc in Information Networking

 <!--